RPretellD/gmKriger/README.md

 ## Acknowledgements
-- The implementation of these codes greatly benefitted from discussion with Scott J. Brandenberg and Jonathan P. Stewart.
+- The implementation of these codes greatly benefitted from discussions with Scott J. Brandenberg and Jonathan P. Stewart.

 ## Citation